 “Our graduates get involved in real work as early as possible.
 We want them talking to people across the business, finding out what they need from their technology and creating imaginative solutions that really deliver.”

-Our two-year graduate programme is all about learning and discovering just where your long-term career could take you within Baillie Gifford.
+Our two-year Application Development Graduate Programme is all about learning and discovering just where your long-term career could take you within Baillie Gifford.
 The first three months are your induction and it’s at this time you’ll receive the technical training you need to become a full stack developer.
 To ensure your development is well-rounded, we’ll also provide you with professional training such as presenting, networking and effective meeting techniques.
 There’s even the opportunity to gain professional qualifications like the Investment Operations Certificate, and we’ll offer our full support including tutoring and study leave.

 After this comprehensive induction, you’ll begin a graduate trainee project.
 Working in teams on real business requirements, you’ll get involved in the complete project lifecycle.
 But you won’t be flung in the deep end; a mentor will be on-hand to help you at every stage of the process.

 Once your initial training is complete, you’ll do two placements in different business streams to help you gain a breadth of knowledge and skills.
 This will help you consider your career options, which could see you progress to become a technical specialist or into a management role.

 But you don’t stop learning once the graduate programme is complete.
 When you move into a permanent role, you’ll continue to grow your knowledge and develop throughout your time here at Baillie Gifford.
 It’s this culture that sees our graduates go on to become the very best they can be, because it’s your success that fuels our own.

 The most important attribute you need to thrive in Application Development is a passion for technology.